thoni56/c-xrefactory/src/NOTES.md

 parse those structures and spit out filling macros, and some other stuff.

-This is done using options like `-task_regime_generate' which prints a lot of data structures on the standard output which is then fed into _strFill.g_, _strTdef.g_ and _enumTxt.g_ by the Makefile.
+This is done using options like `-task_regime_generate' which prints a lot of data structures on the standard output which is then fed into generate versions of _strFill_, _strTdef_ and _enumTxt_ by the Makefile.

 #### Compiler defines